 The UPPAbaby VISTA folds with the seat attached, and parents can grab the bumper bar when lifting the folded stroller.
 For both strollers, the second seat must be removed before folding.

 Both strollers also offer an automatic lock and a self-standing fold, which makes them easy to store and lift into a car.

-The Nuna Demi Grow is compatible with the Nuna PIPA series of car seats, which include the PIPA, PIPA Lite and PIPA Lite LX. and the necessary car seat adapters are included with your stroller purchase.
+The Nuna Demi Grow is compatible with the Nuna PIPA series of car seats, and the necessary car seat adapters are included with your stroller purchase.

 The UPPAbaby MESA infant car seat is compatible with the UPPAbaby VISTA, no adapters required.
 With car seat adapters, the VISTA is compatible with several infant car seats from brands including Nuna, Cybex, Maxi-Cosi, Chicco and Peg-Perego.

 Strolleria is a family-owned and operated retailer dedicated to making the baby gear buying experience less overwhelming for parents.
-We also offer free shipping and no sales tax outside of Arizona!
-If you have questions, feel free to contact us at 480-442-9433 or firstname.lastname@example.org.
+If you have questions about the UPPAbaby VISTA or Nuna Demi Grow, feel free to contact us by starting a live chat, calling us at 480-442-9433 or e-mailing email@example.com.